Jarhawk/PROJET-GPT/README.md

 `npm install` again.
 This ensures `tesseract.js`, `vitest`, `@eslint/js` and `playwright` are available before running the commands above.

+During production builds, `console.debug` output is automatically disabled so the browser console stays clean.
+Use the `DEV` mode if you need verbose debug information.

+Product pages also set the browser tab title automatically for easier navigation.

 ### Branding & PWA

 The interface uses a reusable `MamaLogo` component for consistent branding.